 A participant's randomization assignment will be computer generated and provided to the CRS pharmacist through a Web-based randomization system.
 All groups will be enrolled simultaneously.
-The randomization will be done in blocks to ensure balance across groups.
+The randomization will be done in blocks.
+This will ensure balanced randomization across Groups 1 through 5, with proper weights used to accelerate enrollment in Group 6 relative to Groups 1 through 5 so that enrollment progresses concurrently in all arms.